How to Protect Metaverse Digital Identity: Authenticity in Web3

 As the Web3 space continues to evolve, we project that a new generation of users will want a more secure way of confirming a person’s digital identity is authentic.
 By pairing a user’s government-issued ID with real-time authentication through a selfie, we’re offering individuals a consistent framework to manage their digital identities.
 Once individual authentication and security is standardized, we can use this to verify the real businesses and organizations looking to set up shop in the metaverse.

 Like our CEO, the Nametag team is deeply optimistic about the prospect of laying the foundation for a deeper level of authenticity and security for the next generation of Internet and Web3 users.

 As different organizations continue to develop their own metaverses and virtual communities, individuals and businesses alike need a consistent solution to verify and manage their digital identities and assets, across different platforms.
-Our solutions give individuals a solution that actually ties their ID and authentications to their accounts.
+Our solutions give individuals a solution that actually ties their Metaverse digital identities and authentications to their accounts.